pelias/documentation/getting-started/002-search.md

 | `text` | YMCA |
 | `sources` | **osm,gn** |

-### ...by Data Type
+### Filter by data type
-Mapzen Search brings together a variety of place types into a single database.
-We refer to these place types as `layers`, and think of them as ranging from *fine* to *coarse*.
-Our layers are derived from the hierarchy created by the gazetteer [Who's on First](https://github.com/whosonfirst/whosonfirst-placetypes/blob/master/README.md) and can be used to facilitate *coarse* geocoding.
-Here's a list of the types of places you could find in our results, sorted by granularity:
+In Mapzen Search, place types are referred to as `layers`, ranging from fine to coarse.
+The Mapzen Search layers are derived from the hierarchy created by the gazetteer [Who's on First](https://github.com/whosonfirst/whosonfirst-placetypes/blob/master/README.md) and can be used to facilitate coarse geocoding.
+Here's a list of the types of places you could find in the results, sorted by granularity:

+****TO DO: Describe fine and coarse geocoding, gazeteer. ***

 |layer|description|
 |----|----|